 4 Transplant donors

-4.1 Advise sibling donors that for at least 4 weeks before donating, they should follow the UK government advice on staying at home and away from others (social distancing).
+4.1 Advise related donors that for at least 2 weeks before donating, they should follow relevant parts of government advice on social distancing (this differs across the UK). [amended 10 February 2021]

 4.2 Tell donors about the clinical signs and symptoms of COVID‑19, transmission risks and related donation restrictions, because this will inform any decision to self-defer from donating.

-4.3 For donors who are self-isolating, have previously self-isolated or have been in close contact with someone with COVID‑19, defer donations by at least 4 weeks from the first day of isolation.
+4.3 For donors who are self-isolating, have previously self-isolated or have been in close contact with someone with COVID‑19, defer donations by at least 2 weeks from the first day of isolation. [amended 10 February 2021]

-4.4 For cryopreservation donations, test for COVID‑19 at the assessment and again at harvest of stem cells or donor lymphocytes.
+4.4 For cryopreservation donations, test stem cell donors for COVID‑19 at the medical assessment and again at harvest of stem cells or donor lymphocytes.

-4.5 If, in exceptional circumstances, fresh cell donations are needed, test for COVID‑19 at the assessment and again 1 to 2 days before starting conditioning.
-See recommendation 8.9.
+4.6 If, in exceptional circumstances, fresh cell donations are needed, test for COVID‑19:

-4.9 Explain to donors with known or suspected COVID‑19 that they should not provide other blood products (including lymphocytes) for at least 3 months from when their symptoms resolve.
+4.10 Explain to donors with known or suspected COVID‑19 that they should not provide other blood products (including lymphocytes) for at least 2 weeks from when their symptoms resolve. [amended 10 February 2021]